 Researchers decided to compare different cooking oils to see if they would protect against harmful chemicals.
 They fried beef burgers in refined olive oil, virgin olive oil, virgin olive oil depleted of phenols, rapeseed oil, virgin olive oil with rosemary extract, and refined olive oil with rosemary extract.

-They then analyzed the cooked meet for HCAs, and found that the virgin olive oil reduced the formation the most.
-They noted that the effects decreased the longer the oil was stored, and recommended adding rosemary extract to older oil to increase protection.
+Then, they analyzed the cooked meet for HCAs and found that the virgin olive oil reduced the formation the most.
+They noted that the effects decreased the longer the oil was stored and recommended adding rosemary extract to older oil to increase protection.

 6. Add Some Fruit

-7. Create a Barrier Between the Meat and the Flame
+7. Create a Barrier Between the Meat and Flame

 Cedar planks also work well as a barrier.
-In addition, try to make sure your grill is at least six inches from the heat source.
+Also, try to make sure your grill is at least six inches from the heat source.

 8. Cook for a Shorter Period of Time

 You can do a few things to help shorten cooking time.
 Cut the meat up into smaller pieces, for instance, and put it on a skewered kebob.
-Choose lean cuts of meat and poultry, as they drip less and create less smoke.
-Try fish instead of beef, as it cooks faster.
-Or pre-cook the meat in the microwave or oven before you put in on the grill.
+Choose lean cuts of meat and poultry as they drip less and create less smoke.
+Try fish instead of beef as it cooks faster.
+Alternatively, precook the meat in the microwave or oven before you put in on the grill.